 Things to be careful of

-Tell your doctor as soon as possible if you do not feel well while you are taking latanoprost or if you have any questions
+Check with your doctor as soon as possible if you have any problems while using APO-LATANOPROST,

 blurred vision, double vision or other visual problems